• Skip to primary navigation

 Soil compaction tests are performed on-site and are necessary to determine if the compaction density is being reached.

-There are several different types of field tests, each with advantages and disadvantages.
+There are several types of field tests, each with advantages and disadvantages.
 A popular soil compaction test method is a dynamic cone penetration (DCP test) test.

 In DCP testing, the pushing force is applied by manually dropping a single or dual mass weight (called the hammer) from a fixed height onto the push cone unit.
 The resulting downward movement is then measured.
 The basic DCP equipment is hand-portable and may be limited to test depths of 3-4 feet: this makes it a good choice for shallow testing applications such as roadbed construction and maintenance.

 Since DCP is essentially hand-powered, it is low-cost and more portable.
-A traditional DCP test can be time consuming and leaves room for human error.
+A traditional DCP test can be time-consuming and leaves room for human error.
 Vertek’s Smart DCP Kit uses a smartphone app and a laser rangefinder to automatically count blows and measure, record, and plot depth.

 From the smartphone, this data can be easily graphed in the field and transferred to a computer or client for reporting and analysis.